underworldcode/UWGeodynamics/README.rst

 .. image:: https://github.com/underworldcode/UWGeodynamics/blob/development/tutorials/images/Tutorial1.gif

-The UWGeodynamics module intents to facilitate rapid prototyping of geodynamics models using Underworld.
+The UWGeodynamics module facilitates prototyping of geodynamics models using Underworld.
 It can be seen as a set of high-level functions within the Underworld ecosystem.
 It is a means to quickly get the user into Underworld modelling and assumes very little knowledge in coding.
 The module make some assumptions based on how the user defines the boundary conditions and the properties of the materials (rocks, phases).